Nebraska Expungement Law

 3. Who is eligible for an expungement?

 1) A person whose arrest is made as a result of an error by a law enforcement agency.
 N.R.S. § 29-3523.
-A person whose sexual offense conviction is reversed may have related DNA records expunged.
-N.R.S. § 29-4109.

 4. How do I get records expunged?